Vivek-Savjani/Vivek-Savjani/README.md

 I am Vivek the resident GitHub idiot.
 A few friends did one of these so now it's my turn I guess.
 So here it is some waffle about me.

+- 🔎 Who am I: I am an A level student studying Maths,Physics and Computer Science.
+Who is hoping to work in Cyber Security
 - 🔭 I’m currently working on : A levels and some Udemy courses
 - 🌱 I’m currently learning: Basic Cyber Security
 - 👯 I’m looking to collaborate on:  A lot of things.